Mayurifag/mayurifag.ru/README.md

 ### DNS

-Obviously, `A` record for your TLD + wildcard/subdomain configuration in cloudflare.
+Obviously, `A` record for your TLD + wildcard/subdomain configuration in Cloudflare or your favourite DNS provider.

 ### VPS

-- Debian 10-11 / KVM virtualization / Linux 4.9+ kernel version
+- Debian 10-11 (maybe works fine on other `apt` distros)
 - Large folder for docker data (Done by VPS via large disk)
 - ssh authorization key for root user (Done by VPS or `ssh-copy-id root@mayurifag.ru`)